Using Resource Requests

 Note that you can only accept or reject an entire request.
 There is no current capability for accepting partial requests.
 However, we are in the process of revamping our request functionality, so stay tuned for exciting new features!
 Regardless, it is a best practice for resource managers to talk with requesting project managers about their requests, to validate needs and discuss discrepancies.

-To use this, on the manage request page, select the requests you want to merge values for, and then click the Merge Requests button.
+To use this, on the Requests page, select the requests you want to merge values for, and then click the Merge Requests icon.

 The values of the selected requests will be combined to the first selected request row.
 That first request stays in open state and all others get rejected.